jrpotter/notebook/notes/programming/lambda-calculus.md

 %%ANKI
 Basic
-What kind of $\lambda$-terms are considered bound or free?
+What kind of $\lambda$-terms can be classified as bound and/or free?
 Back: Variables.
 Reference: Hindley, J Roger, and Jonathan P Seldin.
 “Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
 <!--ID: 1716745016008-->